 Case Story 1: A High-Value Settlement After Proposal Rejection

 Our client was severely injured in a car accident, resulting in significant medical bills and a lengthy recovery process.
 Initially, we sent a Proposal for Settlement to the insurance company for $180,000, a figure that we felt was reasonable given the extent of our client’s injuries.
 However, the insurance company rejected the proposal.
+Reviewing car accident settlement examples can help clients understand how similar cases have been valued and what to reasonably expect.

 When the case went to trial, the jury returned a verdict far exceeding our expectations, awarding $1 million.
 This exceeded the amount in our proposal for settlement by more than 25 percent, triggering a provision that required the insurance company to cover not only the judgment but also our attorney fees.
 As a result, our client received a much higher settlement, and we were able to secure full compensation for their injuries, including coverage for all legal fees.